fix8mt/uri/README.md

 The derived class `uri_static` stores the source string and then builds a `basic_uri` using that string as its reference. `uri_static` derives from `basic_uri` and a private storage class
 `uri_storage`.
 The supplied string is moved or copied and stored by the object.
-The class is templated by the non-type parameter `sz` which sets the static size and maximum storage capacity for the uri.
+The class is templated by the non-type parameter `sz` which sets the static size and maximum storage capacity for the uri. `sz` defaults to `1024`.
 Storage is allocated once with the object in a `std::array`.
 No dynamic memory is used.
 If your application needs the uri to hold and persist the source uri statically, this class is suitable.

 ![class diagram (static)](https://github.com/fix8mt/uri/blob/master/assets/classstatic.png)